This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Rails and Bitterns: Birds of The Marshes

-- Clapper Rails scurrying in dense grasses.
+- Clapper Rails scurry through the Everglades’ grasses.

-- Sora Rails, often foraging at dusk.
+- Sora Rails forage delicately at dusk.

 Herons and Egrets: Tall Nighttime Stalkers